Policy last updated

 Individual circumstances of student

-A student’s domestic situation meant that it was unsafe for the therapist to deliver therapy in the student’s home, and the student did not have adequate means to get to an external location to receive the therapy.
+A student’s domestic situation meant that it was unsafe for the therapist to deliver therapy in the student’s home and the student did not have adequate means to get to an external location to receive the therapy.
 The school had physical space available and accepted the therapy request under the unique circumstances.

 Student access to the curriculum

 Principals must also consider the impact that an additional adult in the school learning environment may have on staff and access to the curriculum for other students.
-For example, if the requested therapy will occur in the classroom, this may disrupt the class or cause difficulties in the classroom teacher’s ability to deliver the lesson to the relevant student and other students.
+For example, if the requested therapy will occur in the classroom, this may disrupt the class or the classroom teacher’s ability to deliver the lesson to the relevant student and other students.

 Child Safe Standards

-- be alert to adverse behavioural or other changes in the student that might be a symptom of abuse, or risk of abuse, whether generally or in connection with the therapy – schools must follow the Four Critical Actions where there is an incident, disclosure or suspicion of child abuse
+- be alert to adverse behavioural or other changes in the student that might be a symptom of abuse, or risk of abuse, whether generally or in connection with the therapy – schools must follow the Four Critical where there is an incident, disclosure or suspicion of child abuse

 - inform the therapist about the school’s policies and commitments regarding Child Safe Standards (including visitor policy, code of conduct, supervision arrangements and internal reporting arrangements)

-- follow the Visitors in Schools Policy when interacting with the NDIS funded therapist.
+- follow the Visitors in Schools policy when interacting with the NDIS funded therapist.

 Refer to Child Safe Standards for more information.